patricioconti/SimpleCalcDataBinding/README.md

 The result of the operation is updated on the UI using live data and data binding.
 There's an image that changes showing the current the operation.
 This changes were implemented using Binding Adapter.

+Unit tests to check calculation operations were implemented.

+Instrumented tests using Expresso were implemented using text matchers and drawable matchers.

 Purpose
 --------------

 This code demonstrates the Android Architecture component- ViewModel and LiveData.
-This code sample also demonstrates how to implement Data Binding with LiveData and a Binding adapter.
+It also demonstrates how to implement Data Binding with LiveData and a Binding adapter.

+For the unit testing it also shows how to test when ViewModel and LiveData are involved.

 Getting Started
 ---------------